I've always embraced technology from a young age.

 He can't eat onions or garlic, or he could die from cramping, vomiting, and dehydration.

-I remember the day I was on the way home from work, feeling like a failure at my job and life.
+I remember one day I was on the way home from work, feeling like a failure at my job and life.

-I pulled over to the side of the road, and in desperation, I searched from my cellphone on how I can make more money and work from home.
+I pulled over to the side of the road, and in desperation, I searched from my cellphone to make more money and work from home.

-I was targeted by an ad from Tai Lopez.
+An ad from Tai Lopez targeted me.
 How to increase your income.
 A youtube video pitching 67 steps.

 He became one of my influencers.

-My husband got jealous that I was on my phone, listening to him so much.
+My husband got jealous that I was listening to him so much on my phone.

 Many people including my husband liked to make fun of Tai Lopez.